8 Ways Heat Mapping Software Improves Your Website

 This is my personal favourite reason to use heat mapping.
 In your navigation, you can view the most popular areas to click, and change the verbiage or links accordingly.
 On a blog, you can see exactly how far your user is reading, and whether they’re clicking the inner-blog links.

 This is also a no-brainer when it comes to landing pages.
-This image, a screenshot from SumoMe, shows how improving your landing page can have an awesome impact.

 See how people navigate your page